UPC/ravada/docs/devel-docs/translations.rst

 New entries must be added in the ``en.po`` file.
 Because it is the basis of the other language files.

 ..
-Warning:: Please don't add new entries in .po files directly.
+Warning:: Please don't add new entries in other .po files directly.
 Use `Transifex <https://www.transifex.com/ravada/ravada/>`__ instead.

 The language files are stored `here <https://github.com/UPC/ravada/tree/master/lib/Ravada/I18N/>`_ in lib/Ravada/I18N.